neuro4ml/neuro4ml.github.io/Week_5/2-Training_Limited.md

 Since cortical neurons usually fire only at most around 100 spikes per sec, that means that in the 10ms that each layer has to process, it likely only fires 0 or 1 spikes.

-So it must be possible to do quite complex tasks with each neuron firing only 0 or 1 spikes.
-[Masquelier and colleagues](https://doi.org/10.1142/S0129065720500276) implemented this idea.
+So it must be possible to do quite complex tasks with each neuron firing only 0 or 1 spikes. {cite:t}`https://doi.org/10.1142/S0129065720500276` implemented this idea.

 They set up a network of integrate and fire neurons (note: not leaky integrate and fire), and only allowed them to fire one spike per stimulus presented.